 Are you interested in competing in women’s physique, or have you competed before and maybe you’re looking to step up your game?
 Check out the details on my online coaching program for contest prep.
 All programs are customized for you and I offer a high level of feedback engagement with everyone I work with.

 Looking for a good workout routine based on the criteria I spelled out above?
-Head on over and check out my workout plans – several of these are GREAT for aspiring WPD competitors.
+Head on over and check out my workout plans – the Women’s Physique Blueprint was designed from the ground up to target the aesthetics that are rewarded in this division.
+Several other programs there are also a good fit for aspiring WPD competitors.
 In particular, #1, 2, 3, 5, and 7 are all completely appropriate!

 Or maybe you just have more questions after reading all this – that’s ok too!
 Reach out and let me know how I can help and I’ll be happy to set the record straight however I can and answer whatever questions you have.
 If you’d like to get an opinion on your overall readiness or prospects for competing in Women’s Physique, we can conduct an evaluation via email as well!